KaiHabermann/SOM/README.md

 ## Build:
 - sh build.sh will build the projects cython and c files<br/>

+- flag -p while building will activate parallel training.
+This is not recomended, since the overhead is usually way more than the speed up. <br/>

 - there is no installation script yet<br/>

 - you need to alter you PYTHONPATH manually<br/>